 The new tax law, beginning in 2018, made it much more difficult for people to deduct charitable donations to their favorite charities.
 The law increased the standard deduction, ensuring that fewer Americans will be itemizing deductions.
 However, It also increased the percentage of income that people who did itemize could give to charity from 50% to 60%.

 How the CARES Act changes the rules on charitable deductions.

 Due to the 2020 COVID-19 pandemic and the dire results on many nonprofits, Congress included changes to charitable deductions in its March 2020 CARES Act.
 First, the Act allows taxpayers who itemize to make tax-deductible charitable contributions up to 100% of their adjusted gross income rather than the previous 60%.
 Secondly, for taxpayers who do not itemize deductions, the Act allows up to $300 in charitable donation deductions.
 Donations must be cash or the equivalent and given to a qualified charity (501c3).
 These changes apply only to the tax year 2020.

-But has the Tax Cuts and Jobs Act changed the way charities acknowledge donations or the way donors prove that they made a charitable contribution?
+But have any of these new rules changed the way charities acknowledge donations or the way donors prove that they made a charitable contribution?

 No. Donors must continue to substantiate donations through contemporaneous written acknowledgments.

 Charitable organizations (501c3) should continue to provide written acknowledgment of donations of $250 or more.
 Donors who plan to deduct charitable contributions need to retain these letters in their tax records.